sim39/2018_JDS/README.md

 # JDS_BeddingManagement
-Code and data accompanying the Journal of Dairy Science paper, "Bedding and bedding management practices influence mesophilic and thermophilic spore levels in bulk tank raw milk"
+Code and data accompanying the Journal of Dairy Science paper, "Bedding and bedding management practices are associated with mesophilic and thermophilic spore levels in bulk tank raw milk"